County Taxes - Tax Information

 Charter Limit - Section 305 of the County Charter requires that “Unless approved by an affirmative vote of nine, not seven, Council members, the Council shall not levy an ad valorem tax on real property to finance the budgets that will produce total revenue that exceeds the total revenue produced by the tax on real property in the preceding fiscal year plus a percentage of the previous year’s real property tax revenues that equals any increase in the Consumer Price Index as computed under this section.
 This limit does not apply to revenue from (1) newly constructed property, (2) newly rezoned property, (3) property that, because of a change in state law, is assessed differently than it was assessed in the previous tax year, (4) property that has undergone a change in use, and (5) any development district tax used to fund capital improvement projects.”

-Tax bills for levy year 2013 reflect target revenues at the Montgomery County Charter.
-The target revenue for levy year 2013 is achieved through a 1.8 cent rate increase for all property owners and a one-time property tax credit of $692 for each principal residential property.
+Tax bills for levy year 2015 reflect target revenues below that allowed by the Montgomery County Charter.
+The target revenue for levy year 2015 is achieved through a 0.9 cent rate decrease for all property owners and a one-time property tax credit of $692 for each principal residential property.

 Assessment Information - All property in the County is subject to taxation, except that which is specifically exempt.
 Each property is assessed every three years by the State Department of Assessments and Taxation (SDAT) and certified to the County for tax billing purposes.
 For more details about your assessment and appeal process, visit SDAT at www.dat.state.md.us or call 240-314-4510.

 Homestead Property Tax Credit - To assist homeowners who are affected by large assessment increases, the State of Maryland, Montgomery County, and municipalities limit the annual taxable assessment increase to 10% for principal residential properties, except for the Town of Kensington which has a 5% limit.
 This limit, called the Homestead Credit, is not applicable the first year following the purchase of a home, and therefore the taxable assessment may be higher than it was for the previous owner.
 Property owners are required to file an application with SDAT which administers this credit.
-The filing deadline has been extended to December 30, 2013.
 If you wish to learn more about the program, visit SDAT at www.dat.state.md.us/sdatweb/homestead.html or call 866-650-8783 (toll free).